 Todd was drawn to BBBS for the vital role it plays here in Flathead Valley and for the power and influence, mentoring relationships have had in his own life.

 When Todd is not finding new ways to create connections within the Flathead Valley he enjoys spending time with his family, fly-fishing, baking bread, reading Spanish literature and poetry, milking cows, driving tractors, and making cheese.

 Erika is passionate about various forms of art, helping people and creatures.
 She's a big foodie who loves to cook and bake, and is known to hold quality roasted coffee and local pastries in high regard.
-She also has an ardent connection with the ocean yet loves the stunning mountain views in the place she calls home.
+She has an ardent connection with the ocean yet loves the stunning mountain views in the place she calls home.

 Born in Washington, Erika grew up in a multicultural home, lived in Seattle for 3 1/2 years, and traveled independently around the states and Europe.
 Her experiences built confidence, broadened her cultural awareness and heightened her appreciation for diversity.
 She received a Bachelor's in Advertising Management and has worked with two Colorado nonprofit ministries.

 Erika enjoys challenging her creativity and expanding her range of talents.
 When she's not working she's likely spending time with family, close friends, sketching out new projects, and looking for ways to help rescue dogs.